telefonicaid/fiware-cygnus/doc/cygnus-ngsi/installation_and_administration_guide/backends_as_sth.md

 [Top](#top)

-##<a name="top"></a>The special case of `NGSIMongoSink` and `NGSISTHSink`
+##The special case of `NGSIMongoSink` and `NGSISTHSink`
-`NGSIMongoSink` and `NGSISTHSink` already implemented this kind of functionality, since the data stored in MongoDB and STH Comet was wanted to be a short-term historic from the very begining.
-In these cases, the parameters controlling the functionality are:
+`NGSIMongoSink` and `NGSISTHSink` implement this kind of functionality from version 0.13.0, since the data stored in MongoDB and STH Comet was wanted to be a short-term historic from the very begining.
+Nevertheless, the parameters controlling the functionality are very different from the above ones:

 | Parameter | Mandatory | Default value | Comments |
 |---|---|---|---|